 I was watching the BBS Dzongkha programme known asLegshed-Lamzang where Venerable Khenpo Tandin Sithup was speaking to a folk of youths.

-If you have watched and listened to the programme, a big question has been answered where many think a tradition where females are restricted the entry in Goenkhangs- the room reserved as the place for deities is gender bias.
+If you have watched and listened to the programme, a big question has been answered where many think a tradition where females are restricted the entry to Goenkhangs- the room reserved as the place for deities is gender bias.

 He was speaking about the four immeasurable, 1.
 The immeasurable love and kindness, 2.
 Immeasurable compassion, 3.immeasurable joy and 4. immeasurable equanimity, to the young youths.